JacqMcQ/U-Post/README.md

 UTA-VIRT-FSF-PT-05-2024-U-LOLC.
 (2024).
 GitHub.
 Retrieved, 2024, from https://git.bootcampcontent.com/University-of-Texas-at-Austin/UTA-VIRT-FSF-PT-05-2024-U-LOLC/-/tree/main/14-MVC/

 ## Future Deployments
--working on providing more styling
+*working on providing more styling
--re-configuring the time out for login sessions -splitting the login and sign up into separate screens that users can toggle between.
+*re-configuring the time out for login sessions *splitting the login and sign up into separate screens that users can toggle between.
 Add a feature for editing posts.

 ## License:
 MIT License